5 things to know about shield & first guardian collapse

 There are rules for IDR and you need to complain about financial firms that are member firms of the Australian Financial Complaints Authority (AFCA).

 Financial Advice Association CEO Sarah Abood says investors should lodge Australian Financial Complaints Authority (AFCA) complaints not just against all financial firms, including platform providers (YourChoice Super, Australian Practical Superannuation, Praemium Super, NQ Super, Freedom of Choice and Super Simplifier), auditors BDO and Auditeo and potentially research houses (Morningstar and SQM), digital marketers, and call centres who played a role funnelling money into the schemes.
+Not all of these organisations are member firms of AFCA, though.

-• Read the ASIC page for Shield fund investors.
+• Read the ASIC page for Shield fund investors and the ASIC page for First Guardian investors.

 • Read the Diversa trustees page for First Guardian investors.